Political Profile

 Immigrant Businessman Turned MAGA Senator

 Moreno was born in Colombia and immigrated to the United States, building a multi-location car dealership group in Northeast Ohio.
 His biography — immigrant success story, self-made businessman, outsider to politics — fit the MAGA populist brand despite his affluent business background.
-He unsuccessfully ran for Ohio's Senate seat in 2022 (losing to J.D.
+He unsuccessfully ran for Ohio's Senate majority in 2022 (losing to J.D.
 Vance in the primary) before returning in 2024 with Trump's direct endorsement.

 New Senator, Trump Loyalist